Assignments – It’s all in the Detail

 Let’s focus on your Assignments.
 In this blog we’ll explain what we mean by a ‘description’ or ‘narrative’ of your Assignments and why it’s important you complete this section.

 The Assignment section of your Digital Profile is where you enter all your sea-service and then keep it up to date as you go.
-When you add your sea-service into the profile you’ll begin to see analytic information on your Sea Service (more on this in a minute!).
-A fully completed sea-service allows a prospective employer to take a closer look at your experience and can provide invaluable insight into your suitability for a position.
+When you add your sea-service into the profile you’ll begin to see analytic information on your sea service (more on this in a minute!).
+A fully completed sea-service allows a prospective employer to take a closer look at your experience and can provide valuable insight into your suitability for a position.

-Required sections include Company, Department, Rank, Vessel Name, Vessel Type, Flag and your start and end dates – all this information is in your seaman’s book allowing you till fill it out easily.
+Required sections include Company, Department, Rank, Vessel Name, Vessel Type, Flag and your start and end dates – all this information is in your seaman’s book allowing you to easily complete this section.
 We have also added the ability to use rotational assignments if working on the same ship on rotation for up to one year.
 If you have over a year working on the same vessel you will need to add an entry for each year.

-Don’t worry we’re not looking for an essay, you only have 400 characters on each of your assignments, just enough information to give a prospective employer more detail on what you did while on board.
-We cannot stress how important this is regardless of your role as it will provide invaluable insight into your experience.
+Don’t worry, we’re not looking for an essay, you only have 400 characters on each of your assignments, just enough information to give a prospective employer more detail on what you did while on board.
+We cannot stress how important this is, regardless of your role, as it will provide valuable insight into your experience.

 Finally let’s chat about Sea Service Analytics.

-On your home page as you add your sea-service you’ll be able to see your Sea-Service Analytics building.
-The system collates all the information you add, and calculates analytics including;
+On your home page as you add your sea-service, you’ll be able to see your Sea-Service Analytics developing.
+The system collates all the information you add and calculates analytics including;

 - Time in Rank